-Under keep-whole arrangements, we generally sell the NGLs produced from our gathering and processing operations to third parties at market prices.
+Under keep-whole arrangements, we generally sell the NGLs produced from our gathering and processing operations at market prices.
 Because the extraction of the NGLs from the natural gas during processing reduces the Btu content of the natural gas, we must either purchase natural gas at market prices for return to producers or make a cash payment to producers equal to the value of this natural gas.
-Under these arrangements, our revenues and gross margins decrease when the price of natural gas increases relative to the price of NGLs if we are not able to bypass our processing plants and sell the unprocessed natural gas.
+Under these arrangements, our gross margins generally decrease when the price of natural gas increases relative to the price of NGLs.